sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ![10.10.10.138/writeup/](./images/writeup.png)
 **Figure 2:** 10.10.10.138/writeup/

-Each page is a writeup to a few different machines, I don’t immediately see anything in the writeups that is helpful, but I need to remember to check back in.
+Each page is a writeup to a few different machines, I don’t immediately see anything in the writeups that is helpful, but I need to remember to check back in if I find any other clues that might point us back.

 One thing I notice is that every page except for the original home page has a little message at the bottom:

 ![Vim.
 NOT.](./images/vim.png)
 **Figure 3:** Vim.
 NOT.

-The Wappalyzer Firefox extension shows the /writeup/ page to be using:
+The [Wappalyzer](https://www.wappalyzer.com/) Firefox extension shows the `/writeup/` page to be using:

 ![Wappalyzer](./images/wappalyzer.png)
 **Figure 4:** Wappalyzer